haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 _Note_: Results for the different pair combinations are available from the tutorial data directory in the `disvis` directory as `disvis-results-X-Y`.

-Let us now inspect the solutions and visualise the interaction space in Chimera:
+Let us now inspect the solutions and visualise the interaction space in ChimeraX:

 <a class="prompt prompt-info">
-  Open the *fixed_chain.pdb* file and the *accessible_interaction_space.mrc* density map in Chimera.
+  Open the *fixed_chain.pdb* file and the *accessible_interaction_space.mrc* density map in ChimeraX.
 </a>

 <a class="prompt prompt-info">
-  UCSF Chimera Menu → File → Open... → Select the file
+  ChimeraX Menu → File → Open... → Select the file
 </a>

 Or from the Linux command line:

 <a class="prompt prompt-linux">
-chimera fixed_chain.pdb accessible_interaction_space.mrc
+chimerax fixed_chain.pdb accessible_interaction_space.mrc
 </a>

-The values of the `accessible_interaction_space.mrc` slider bar correspond to the number of satisfied restraints (N).
+The values of the `accessible_interaction_space.mrc` level in the "**Volume Viewer**" correspond to the number of satisfied restraints (N).
-In this way, you can selectively visualise regions where complexes have been found to be consistent with a given number of restraints.
-Try to change the level in the "**Volume Viewer**" to see how the addition of restraints reduces the accessible interaction space.
+In this way, you can selectively visualise regions where complexes have been found to be consistent with a given number ofrestraints.
+Try to change the level to see how the addition of restraints reducesthe accessible interaction space.

 _Note_: The interaction space displayed corresponds to the region of space where the center of mass
         of the scanning molecule can be placed while satisfying a given number of restraints